Foundation / Corporation

 - The proposed mentor must hold a tenured or tenuretrack faculty appointment (or equivalent) at an accredited institution of higher education or health/medical/research institution, and must be an established and active investigator in some aspect of autism research.
 Each mentor may sponsor only one candidate (either one predoctoral candidate OR one postdoctoral candidate OR one medical school gap year candidate).
 Each candidate may select only one mentor.

 - The candidate may also have an advisor in addition to the mentor, but only the mentor’s qualifications will be considered in the scoring process.
-We recommend that the faculty member with more autism experience serve as the mentor.
+It is recommended that the faculty member with more autism experience serve as the mentor.
 The advisor’s name should be included on the title page, and his/her role in the training of the fellow should be explicitly stated in the training plan.

 - An advisor is not necessary for a successful application but recommended if parts of the project extend past the mentor’s immediate area of expertise.